crescent-igor/PayPal-VAP/Mid-Vap-Assignment/README.md

 #### Express
 The application is built using express for easier routing and coding.
 It also helps in utilizing template engines like pug, static files like html, load styles from css, bootstrap and also provides capabilities like express-session.
 #### Pug
-It is a templating engine which makes life easier by allowing us to pass variables easily into the webpage with a other js capabilities like loops and conditionals.
+It is a templating engine which makes life easier by allowing us to pass variables easily into the webpage with another js capabilities like loops and conditionals.
 It is being used for the following:
 * Professor dashboard
 * Student dashboard
 * Alert pages